Q: What is Integrative Manual Therapy (IMT)?

 Q: Do you take Medicare?

-A: Our practice charges the Medicare rate for our PT services.
+A: We are a non-participating provider with Medicare.
+Our practice charges the Medicare rate for our PT services.
 Medicare patients pay at the time of service and our biller sends the claims electronically to Medicare.
 Patients are reimbursed directly by Medicare, and Medicare will send the information to a secondary insurance as well if the patient has coverage.